 Ten-day toxicity tests were conducted on proposed project dredged material using a filter feeding mysid shrimp (Americamysis bahia) and a deposit feeding, burrowing amphipod (Ampelisca abdita), which are appropriate sensitive benthic marine organisms.
 The results from the proposed project material are then compared to results for the same organisms that are exposed to reference sediments.
 The reference sediment represents existing background conditions in the vicinity of the HARS, removed from the influence of any placement operations.
 These organisms are good predictors of adverse effects to benthic marine communities (see USEPA, 1996).
-The toxicity of project sediments was not statistically greater than reference sediments for either mysids or for amphipods, and the difference between percent survivals in test and reference sediments was 1% for mysid shrimp and 0% for amphipods.
+The toxicity of project sediments was not statistically greater than reference sediments for mysids, and the difference between percent survivals in test and reference sediments was 1% for mysid shrimp.
+The difference between percent survivals in test sediment (91%) and reference sediment (95%) for amphipods (A. abdita) was 4% and found to be statistically significant.
+The differences between reference and project organism survival must be both statistically significant and there must be at least 20% less survival in project than reference, in order for the project composite to be deemed acutely toxic to A. abdita.